Equal Say Advocacy

 Advocacy resource exchange is an English national resource agency for advocacy and has publications, training materials and a lot of information about advocacy.

-Scottish Consortium of Learning Disability is a consortium of learning disability organisations; provides training and information.
+Scottish Consortium for Learning Disability is a consortium of learning disability organisations; provides training and information.

 The Mental Welfare Commission works to safeguard the rights and welfare of everyone with a mental illness, learning disability or other mental disorder.